-The Wager – first instalment
+The Wager – in progress

 Every day we’re faced with information that either confirms or challenges what we hold to be true.
 When we’re forced to make critical choices we end up betting a lot on the correctness of our worldview.